hanabi/hanabi.github.io/README.md

 ### The 5 Stall (Cluing Off-Chop 5s)

 * Normally, you are only allowed to give a *Save Clue* to a 5 if it is on chop.
 So if you use number 5 to clue a 5 that is NOT on chop, then it will typically look like a *Play Clue* on that 5 (or some other advanced strategy).
 * As a special rule, in the *Early Game*, you ARE allowed to clue number 5 as a *Save Clue* to off-chop 5's.
+Doing this is just interpretted as a "stall" clue and that you are trying to extend the *Early Game* for a little bit longer.
 * However, you are ONLY allowed to do this if there is nothing else to do, meaning that all of the "normal" *Play Clues* and *Save Clues* have been extinguished.
 * Normally, a *5 Stall* is only done in the *Early Game*.
 However, you might see someone give a *5 Stall* in the *Mid-Game* if they are in a special situation where they are not allowed to discard.